HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 - Most Singapore SMEs pay between S$3 and S$12 per employee per month for a capable HRMS.

-- The PSG grant can cover up to 50% of qualifying HRMS costs, significantly reducing your upfront investment.
+- The PSG grant can cover up to 50% of qualifying HRMS costs, slashing your upfront investment.

 - CPF submission, IRAS Auto-Inclusion, and itemised payslip compliance should be non-negotiable features.